-On this page you will find an overview to the church, a description of what it is like to visit there, details on ticketing, photographs, ideas for where to eat close to the church, location, contact details, a map and opening times.
+On this page you will find an overview to the church, a description of what it is like to visit there, details on ticketing, photographs, ideas for where to eat close to the church, location, contact details and opening times.

 In 1721 the church was pulled down again and the church that we see today was completed in 1726.
 It was designed by James Gibbs.